 - Describe the primary and secondary market for which the book is intended.
 List all potential end users by professional title (e.g., manufacturing engineers, plant managers, marketing directors, etc.).

 - Give reasons why these professionals would want or need the book.

 - Describe how this book will solve real-world problems for these professionals.

-- List all industry associations, organizations, institutes, agencies, councils, committees, and clubs with which these professionals may be affiliated.
+- List all highly relevant industry associations, organizations, institutes, agencies, councils, committees, and clubs with which these professionals may be affiliated.

 - List all meetings, trade shows, or conventions these professionals are likely to attend.